ramit05/myblog/_posts/2018-01-14-ci-cd-chef-automate.md

 ### Introduction to Habitat

-Habitat is a new amazing tool introduced by Chef.It basically tries to serve one motive i.e. to automate the process of making a container image as easily as possible.You can think of it as **Dockerfile** for the docker except that it has some new features for building images and process to publish it in CI/CD perspecttive.
+Habitat is a new amazing tool introduced by Chef.It basically tries to serve one motive i.e. to automate the process of making a container image as easily as possible.You can think of it as **Dockerfile** for the docker except that it has some new features for building images and process to publish it in CI/CD perspective.
 The tool has been introduced in 2016 & is still into development phase.
 It is written in rust and reactive by nature.
 Now let's do some installation:

 First, visit https://github.com/habitat-sh/habitat#install :